ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_5/Transcripts/Prose/cFPIP-05L_lGCSOxLTx0ADSPqI-qbiYtzaJGLqansa5nZ51Z2fXVE.sentences.csv_transcript.md

 [[start:401016][end:406360]] We're talking about Spacetime, and we'll talk about applications to biology next time.
 [[start:407050][end:413030]] But before we get going on this, I want to spend a little bit of time talking about explanation.

-06:53 [[start:413930][end:427100]] And this is motivated by a question that came up, a very long question that touched on many different topics that came up in the interactive Q A last time.
+06:53 [[start:413930][end:427100]] And, this is motivated by a question that came up, a very long question that touched on many different topics that came up in the interactive Q&A last time.
-[[start:428990][end:450450]] And a fair amount of that question had to do with, directly or indirectly, the question of what scale free explanation looks like and how it compares to scientific explanation in general, most of which is reductive.
+[[start:428990][end:450450]] And, a fair amount of that question had to do with, directly or indirectly, the question of what scale-free explanation looks like and how it compares to scientific explanation in general, most of which is reductive.
-[[start:451590][end:469514]] So I want to make a short detour into the question of how reductionist theories, which all of you are probably very familiar with, relate to scale free theories, and particularly the free.
+[[start:451590][end:469514]] So, I want to make a short detour into the question of how reductionist theories, which all of you are probably very familiar with, relate to scale-free theories, and particularly the Free Energy Principle is a scale-free theory.
-[[start:469552][end:470874]] Free, free energy principle.
-[[start:470912][end:472490]] Scale free theory.

-07:53 [[start:473070][end:484240]] So it's a theory that's unlike most of the theories that most of you probably learned about in college.
+07:53 [[start:473070][end:484240]] So, it's a theory that's unlike most of the theories that most of you probably learned about in college.

-08:05 [[start:485090][end:500994]] So we're all familiar with reductionist theories and the reductionist idea of scientific explanation, which is really an outcome of philosophy of science in the.
+08:05 [[start:485090][end:500994]] So, we're all familiar with reductionist theories and the reductionist idea of scientific explanation, which is really an outcome of the Philosophy of Science in the 1920s and 1930s.
 [[start:501032][end:510280]] People like Rudolph Carnap were among the first to actually make precise what this idea of reductive explanation is.
-[[start:511050][end:531920]] But the basic idea is that the laws or the dynamics or the formalism that describes behavior at some microscale, the behavior of little things actually explains the behavior of big things.
+[[start:511050][end:531920]] But the basic idea is that the laws or the dynamics or the formalism that describes the behavior at some microscale, the behavior of little things actually explains the behavior of big things.
-[[start:532610][end:541680]] So the basic reductionist idea is that what the little things are doing is what's important.
+[[start:532610][end:541680]] So, the basic reductionist idea is that what the little things are doing is what's important.

-09:02 [[start:542710][end:551422]] And what big things are doing are either emergent phenomena, or they're just epiphenomena.
+09:02 [[start:542710][end:551422]] And, what big things are doing are either emergent phenomena, or they're just epiphenomena.

 09:11 [[start:551566][end:553890]] They're essentially just appearances.
-[[start:555050][end:558898]] And this defines a fundamental scale.
+[[start:555050][end:558898]] And, this defines a fundamental scale.
-[[start:559074][end:574998]] So the real assumption in any reductionist theory is that there's some fundamental scale at which the real dynamics takes place and everything else is just an appearance, or it's some sort of emergent phenomenon.
+[[start:559074][end:574998]] So, the real assumption in any reductionist theory is that there's some fundamental scale at which the "real dynamics" takes place and everything else is just an appearance, or it's some sort of emergent phenomenon.
-[[start:575174][end:584874]] And I try to be very careful when I use the word emergence because it's one of the most ambiguous words in the philosophy of science.
+[[start:575174][end:584874]] And, I try to be very careful when I use the word "emergence" because it's one of the most ambiguous words in the Philosophy of Science.

 09:44 [[start:584922][end:587680]] And people use it to mean all sorts of different things.

-09:50 [[start:590050][end:599380]] But whenever you say emergent, it always sort of implies the idea that it's emergent from something.
+09:50 [[start:590050][end:599380]] But whenever you say "emergent", it always sort of implies the idea that it's emergent from something.
-[[start:600310][end:617350]] And so the idea of emergence is essentially a reductionist idea because it at least implicitly assumes that there's some microscale from which the macro scale is emergent.
+[[start:600310][end:617350]] And, so the idea of emergence is essentially a reductionist idea because it at least implicitly assumes that there's some microscale from which the macroscale is emergent.

-10:18 [[start:618430][end:630460]] And so discussions of emergent phenomena are often very consistent with reductionism, even if they claim not to be.
+10:18 [[start:618430][end:630460]] And so, the discussions of emergent phenomena are often very consistent with reductionism, even if they claim not to be.
-[[start:631570][end:638670]] And we're all taught that science is reductionist.
+[[start:631570][end:638670]] And, we're all taught that science is reductionist.
-[[start:639250][end:644930]] And there are certainly people who publicly claim that science is reductionist.
+[[start:639250][end:644930]] And, there are certainly people who publicly claim that science is reductionist.

 10:45 [[start:645750][end:650340]] Richard Dawkins is certainly a shining example of this.
 [[start:651430][end:679740]] But I suspect that a lot of scientists just kind of play lip service to reductionism without really believing in it, because they don't really believe that the macroscopic phenomena that they are studying, life, for example, is completely determined by what's going on at the microscale, or what's going on at the microscale, plus some stochastic noise or something like that.

-11:20 [[start:680450][end:686910]] So I want to explicitly contrast this with a scalefree theory.
+11:20 [[start:680450][end:686910]] So, I want to explicitly contrast this with a scale-free theory.
-[[start:687730][end:696050]] In a scale free theory is not simply a holistic theory, it's much more precise.
+[[start:687730][end:696050]] In a scale-free theory is not simply a holistic theory, it's much more precise.
-[[start:696390][end:709590]] In a scale free theory, little things and big things obey the same laws, or they have the same dynamics, or they're described by the same formalism.
+[[start:696390][end:709590]] In a scale-free theory, little things and big things obey the same laws, or they have the same dynamics, or they're described by the same formalism.

 11:50 [[start:710330][end:715110]] So it's not that the macro scale is emergent from the microscale.
 [[start:715770][end:720410]] The macro scale and the microscale actually obey the same laws.
-[[start:721470][end:730250]] And the relationship between macro and micro is probably best stated as one of implementation.
+[[start:721470][end:730250]] And, the relationship between macro and micro is probably best stated as one of implementation.

 12:12 [[start:732350][end:740480]] Macro scale things have microscale components, and those microscale components are doing something or other.

-12:20 [[start:740930][end:749410]] And whatever they're doing implements the macroscale system and its behavior.
+12:20 [[start:740930][end:749410]] And, whatever they're doing implements the macroscale system and its behavior.
 [[start:750950][end:761960]] But this implementation is not an explanation, or at least it's not an explanation all by itself.
-[[start:762730][end:766866]] And the bumper sticker version of scale free theories is just as above.
-[[start:766898][end:774646]] So below whatever laws you have at the macro scale, are the ones, the same ones you have at The Microscale, and Vice Versa.
+[[start:762730][end:766866]] And the bumper sticker version of scale-free theories is just as above, so below.
+Whatever laws you have at the macro scale, are the ones, the same ones you have at the microscale, and vice versa.

-12:54 [[start:774838][end:777498]] So, scale free Theories, in a sense, are simple.
+12:54 [[start:774838][end:777498]] So, scale-free theories, in a sense, are simple.
-[[start:777584][end:781470]] It's the same Theory at every level of Description.
+[[start:777584][end:781470]] It's the same theory at every level of description.
-[[start:783330][end:791520]] So what is this idea of scale, and how does it Relate to what we've talked about in this Course?
+[[start:783330][end:791520]] So, what is this idea of scale, and how does it relate to what we've talked about in this course?
+STOPPED HERE
 [[start:792450][end:799090]] Well, what we've talked about in this Course all has to Do With what an Agent Can Observe on its Boundary.
-[[start:799590][end:810360]] So scale has to Do With How Information Is Encoded on the boundary, and we can Describe that scale in many different Ways.
+[[start:799590][end:810360]] So, scale has to Do With How Information Is Encoded on the boundary, and we can Describe that scale in many different Ways.

 13:31 [[start:811770][end:821340]] Here's A Commonplace Way to Describe it in Physics by A Relationship between energy and distance, or size.
-[[start:822590][end:828250]] And you've probably all heard of the Planck scale.
+[[start:822590][end:828250]] And, you've probably all heard of the Planck scale.
 [[start:828910][end:833840]] The Planck scale is the smallest scale at which current Physics Makes any sense.

-13:56 [[start:836930][end:847650]] And in energetic terms, it's defined by energies on the order of Ten to the 19th GEV, which is GiGAelectron volt.
+13:56 [[start:836930][end:847650]] And, in energetic terms, it's defined by energies on the order of Ten to the 19th GEV, which is GiGAelectron volt.

 14:09 [[start:849750][end:858738]] The LHC, the Large Hadron Collider in Switzerland, gets to about ten to the Fourth GEV.
 [[start:858834][end:863190]] So many, many orders of magnitude less than the Planck scale.